Atul Chandra Barua: Retirement and afterwards

-In bringing fructification the dream project of the Singhapurush Radha Govinda Baruah the Nehru Stadium, Atul Chandra Barua played a pivotal role in the matter of allotment of the plot of Land for the purpose.
-He was also the moving force behind the establishment of the Ambikagiri Sishu Udyan at Nabagiri Road in Chandmari.
+In bringing fructification to the project of the Singhapurush Radha Govinda Baruah, the Nehru Stadium, Atul Chandra Barua played an important role in the matter of allotment of the plot of land for the purpose.
+He was also behind the establishment of the Ambikagiri Sishu Udyan at Nabagiri Road in Chandmari.

-Besides these Atul Chandra Barua also established the socio-literary organization Mukul Sangha in Shillong which is still standing erect with profound stature in society since its inception in 1945.
-In 1950, he formed the Jironi Mel its founder secretary; amongst many other organizations.
-The Guwahati Alochoua Chakra established by him in 1955 is now a very prominent one and holds meetings on a regular basis proffering opportunities to the budding and veteran writers to mingle together to derive mutual benefits.
+Atul Chandra Barua also established the socio-literary organisation Mukul Sangha in Shillong.
+In 1950, he formed the Jironi Melit's founder and second secretary.
+The Guwahati Alochoua Chakra established by him in 1955 is now a very prominent one and holds meetings on a regular basis.

-In spite of being an extremely busy person with administrative responsibilities of important nature, Atul Chandra Barua could find time enough to write and publish more than 30 books, besides editing about 15 literary and socially relevant journals and magazines including two vernacular dictionaries, of which Chalanta Abhidhan was an achievement of a great order, which was also jointly edited by stalwarts like Dr Maheswar Neog, Kirtinath Hazarika, etc. The first book named ‘Sarad Chandra Goswamir Samu Jiboni’ which was published in the year1946.
-Some others were ‘Purani Puthir Sadu’(1951), ‘Sahitya Ruprekha’(1957), ‘Ulat-Palat’(1957), ‘Nabi Katha’(1963), Ojapali, its Different type and Functions (1982).
+Atul Chandra Barua also wrote and published more than 30 books, besides editing about 15 literary and socially relevant journals and magazines, including two vernacular dictionaries, of which Chalanta Abhidhan was also jointly edited by Dr Maheswar Neog, Kirtinath Hazarika, etc. The first book named ‘Sarad Chandra Goswamir Samu Jiboni', was published in the year 1946.
+Some others were ‘Purani Puthir Sadu’ (1'51"), ‘Sahitya Ruprekha' (1957), ‘Ulat-Palat’ (1957), ‘Nabi Katha' (1963), and Ojapali: Its Different Types and Functions (1982).

-A lover of his birthplace to the core of his heart, Atul Chandra Barua undertook extensive and intensive research in the field of the culture of Darrang which is termed as 'Darrangi Kala Kristi' and for his yeoman service; he was conferred with the title 'Darrang Ratna'.
-He dedicated his post-retirement life for the cause of Darrangi culture until he died.

-An able administrator Atul Chandra Barua could visualize the future of Guwahati city even during the 50s and 60s.
-He was an advocate for maintenance and preservation of the water-bodies and open spaces in Guwahati, although he could not achieve that cherished desire for reasons galore.
-Activities that worked opposite to his wishes had become the order of the day, as a consequence of which the agonies of artificial floods have to be faced by the Guwahati denizens as a perennially celebrated festival.
-Had the same counsel of this visionary been put into action Guwahati today would have been a different place to live in.